LionelDraghi/ArchiCheck/Doc/README.txt

 TBD

 License:
-ArchiCheck is distributed under GPL version 3, refer to the COPYING file.
+ArchiCheck is distributed under GPL version 3, refer to the <COPYING at file://home/lionel/Proj/ArchiCheck/COPYING> file.

 Author & contact:
 ArchiCheck was created by Lionel Draghi (<email at mailto:lionel.draghi@free.fr>).